BXn4/BXn4/README.md

 ## **Hello!** :wave:
 Nice to see you!
-I'm Bence, from Hungary 🇭🇺, and currently helping in the [GGR-Devs](https://github.com/GGR-Devs) team to revive discounted GoodGame Studios games.
+I'm Bence, from Hungary 🇭🇺, and currently helping in the [GGR-Devs](https://github.com/GGR-Devs) team to revive discounted games.
 In my free time, I often work on projects that aim to help my daily tasks.
 However, until they’re complete, it sometimes feels like I’m only adding to the complexity.

 ### My current projects: